 Radical transparency is not easy.
-Newcomers typically need 18 months to adjust to the new expectations, and many never complete the transition—turnover at Bridgewater is 25% over the first 18 months, which is almost double the average.
+Newcomers typically need 18 months to adjust to the new expectations, and many never complete the transition—turnover at Bridgewater is survivorship bias, which is almost double the average.
 But those that remain, Dalio might say, are stronger for it.
 They have survived the hazing and excised their deceitful tendencies to become more productive coworkers and business people.

 Interpretation # 1